 When companies place their product on the market, it is understood the product is safe for its intended use.
 If you or a loved one has been harmed by an item you purchased—new or used—you may be entitled to compensation.
-Our Chattanooga personal injury attorneys can help you understand your options and file a claim to recover fair compensation.
+Our Chattanooga premises liability attorneys can help you understand your options and file a claim to recover fair compensation.

 As with all personal injury cases, we take products liability claims on a contingency basis, meaning you pay nothing until we win you your rightful compensation by trial or settlement.
 We proudly serve clients in Chattanooga, Hamilton County, Marion County, and all of Tennessee.